Last updated on August 20th, 2022 at 09:53 am

 - Backpacks: Safer Back Packs Cheat Sheet

 It’s true many schools are making attempts to make school food healthier.
 There are many movements underway that could help change things.
 Like the Let’s Move!
-Campaign launched by Michelle Obama or the Food Revolution started by Jamie Oliver.
-But as most of you know, if you don’t live in a progressive school, school lunches are still consisting of corn dogs (I once saw a child walking to class with her state provided “breakfast” of a corn dog and chocolate milk), pink slime meat, and mostly less than healthy options.
+Campaign launched by Michelle Obama.
+But as most of you know, if you don’t live in a progressive school, school lunches are still consisting of corn dogs (I once saw a child walking to class with her state-provided “breakfast” of a corn dog and chocolate milk), pink slime meat, and mostly less than healthy options.
 If you have the means to pack a lunch of course, do so.
-Here are some great ideas and resources for finding healthy snacks and lunches for kids as wwell as some ideas on helping your school find ways to make better food choices for kids.
+Here are some great ideas and resources for finding healthy snacks and lunches for kids as well as some ideas on helping your school find ways to make better food choices for kids.

 - SafeMama List of ideas to handle Pre-School (and Elementary School) Snacks at school – Actions to take when approaching your school or teacher about snacks, list of appropriate foods.